Get Started

 Pattern Recognition and Rule Engines

-Most sites generate URLs through facets, filters, and session parameters—creating thousands of near-duplicates that confuse search engines.
+Most sites generate URLs through facets, filters, and session parameters, creating thousands of near-duplicates that confuse search engines.
+(I’ve audited a 200K-URL marketplace where the indexed count was closer to 2 million, almost all of it parameter sprawl.)
 Instead of hardcoding canonical tags for every variant, build a rule engine that matches URL patterns to canonical targets.

 Start by mapping your taxonomy: product pages with ?color=red and ?sort=price share the same base content, so both should canonicalize to the clean /product-name URL.
 Query parameters like utm_source or session IDs never change content and always self-canonicalize.